ayaromenok/Android_ImageMagick7/README.md

  - smaller binary size in case of using only MagickCore

 # Test for ImageMagick 7/Android
+ - test app code exist in ./prj/IM7Test.
+It can be used as example for C\C++\qmake project.
  - demonstrtate OpenMP advantage on multi-core CPU in modern smartphones
  - GUI version published to [google play](https://play.google.com/store/apps/details?id=info.yaromenok.IM7Test) for armv7 and x86